 TNSR version 18.08 or later includes a default set of NACM rules.
 These rules allow members of group admin to have unlimited access and sets the default policies to deny.
-This configuration includes the users there and root in the group admin.
+By default this group includes the users tnsr and root.